lisp-mirror/eql5-android/examples/REPL/README-1.md

 you paste the expression to a different indentation level, the indentation will be automatically adapted.

-To paste the selected text, simply tap and hold where you want to paste it, to show the popup menu again.
+To paste the selected text, simply tap and hold where you want to paste it, in order to show the popup menu again.
+This is typically an empty line.
+Note that you'll need to tap-and-hold inside the (invisible) enclosing rectangle of the current text (the popup menu will not show if you tap-and-hold a line below the last cursor position, or far right of the current text).

-To eval the selected expression only, just click on the **Eval** button.
+To eval the selected expression only, just click on the lambda button of the popup menu.

 The icons for this menu are taken from `fontawesome-webfont.ttf` (included).